 His critically acclaimed debut book Ad Astra: An Illustrated Guide to Leaving the Planet looks at the history science and culture around human spaceflight.
 He has also contributed to the book Aliens edited by Jim Al Khalili, and has written for The Sky At Night magazine, Focus (the BBC’s Science magazine) and The Observer.

-When not risking life and limb investigating life, the universe and everything, Dallas enjoys cooking, is an accomplished amateur magician and was a ski instructor in the Cairngorms.
-He has two children.
+Dallas is also an accomplished amateur magician.
+He collects spacesuits and was a ski instructor in the Cairngorms.
+He lives in London and has two children.